Michael slowed before he meant to.

 "Little help!"

-Michael's crosshair snapped up.
+Michael's crosshair snapped up on reflex.

 Eye.